 How QuickBooks Creates & Classifies Accounts

 QuickBooks Online creates a default chart of accounts list based on the industry you selected when you set up your QuickBooks company.
-We recommend reviewing this default chart of accounts to determine what accounts need to be added, edited, or deleted.
+I recommend reviewing this default chart of accounts to determine which accounts need to be added, edited, or deleted.
 While the default chart is a good place to start, most companies will want to adjust it to fit their needs.

 The platform also requires detailed information for each account, including both an Account Type and Detail Type.
 It’s very important that you properly classify accounts so that QuickBooks Online can operate effectively.

-For instance, you must list your Accounts Receivable account with the Account Type “Accounts Receivable.”
-Otherwise, QuickBooks Online won’t know to increase this account whenever you issue a new customer invoice.
-Similarly, your inventory account must have the Detail Type “Inventory” so that QuickBooks Online knows which account to increase when you purchase products.
+For instance, I must list my Accounts Receivable account with the account type “Accounts Receivable.”
+Otherwise, QuickBooks Online won’t know to increase this account whenever I issue a new customer invoice.
+Similarly, my inventory account must have the detail type “Inventory” so that QuickBooks Online knows which account to increase when I purchase products.

 Setting up your chart of accounts is one of the many ways you can customize QuickBooks to your business needs.
 You can also customize sales forms, including invoices, estimates, and sales receipts.
 This is one reason QuickBooks is awarded our best small business accounting software.